 3. Strategic Air Command and Space Museum, Ashland

-Fans of aircraft and aviation technology will be impressed by the extensive collections on show at this museum in Ashland, mid way between Omaha and Lincoln.
+Fans of aircraft and aviation technology will be impressed by the extensive collections on display at this museum in Ashland, midway between Omaha and Lincoln.
 First opened in 1959 as the Strategic Air Command, the museum grew over the years and in 1998 moved to its current location in a modern facility.
 A few years later, the name was changed to the Strategic Air and Space Museum.

 Also on-site is a planetarium that features seasonal astronomy shows and motion rides (for an additional fee) that simulate the feeling of being in a helicopter and riding a roller coaster.